Bhanuprakashrathood03/E-Commerce-Business-Performance-with-SQL/README.md

 # E-Commerce-Database-management-project

-  As a part of our course, I made this project for Database Management Systems (DBMS).
+I made this project for Database Management Systems (DBMS).
 This project contains theoretical as well as implementation in SQL.

 ### Contents
   •	Project Description